fbpx

 <

 Vaping has become increasingly popular amongst teens and adults.
 It entails consuming nicotine and other substances through an e-cigarette, also known as vape.
 Vaping is now considered an alternative to traditional smoking.
-In fact, such a trend began as a result of advertisements saying it would help smokers quit their habit, but as its popularity continues to grow, vaping has become a habit for many just as smoking has.
+Such a trend began as a result of advertisements saying it would help smokers quit their habit, but as its popularity continues to grow, vaping has become a habit for many, just as smoking has.

 Many young people in Canada now own a vape.
 The number of people who use vaporizers has tripled in the last few years and continues to grow.
-More Canadians are now opting for vapes, instead of cigarettes, without being fully aware of the damages the device may cause.
+More Canadians are now opting for vapes instead of cigarettes without being fully aware of the damage the device may cause.
 Many patients are especially unaware of the oral health risks vapes may cause.

 Effects of Vaping on Your Oral Health